Surrendering Your Pet

 Keeping People And Pets Together

 Do you think that you have no choice but to surrender your pet to a shelter?
 Maybe you do!
-The HSWC may be able to offer you a variety of resources and/or alternatives to surrender.
+HSWC may be able to offer you a variety of resources and/or alternatives to surrender, such as GoodPup private video chat training or private rehoming.
 Call our team at 301-733-2060 and find out how we can support you.

 If you must surrender, have you considered contacting a rescue group?
 Rescue groups work with a network of knowledgeable foster parents who will keep animals in their homes until they can be placed with new families.
 Be certain to research the rescue group and always screen a breed rescue organization before relinquishing a pet.
 Do not be afraid to ask questions.
 Reputable rescues will be happy to discuss their policies and procedures with you.